Doctors in private practice: Don’t just ignore the interests of the population!

 Anyone who is worried that doctors would then dispense more medicines than necessary should be reminded that the Austrian health insurance system has an obligation to provide economic prescriptions, says Silvester Hutgrabner, head of the department for home pharmacies and medicine matters at the Austrian Medical Association.
 “All studies to date have found no difference in the prescribing behavior of general practitioners with and without a medicine cabinet.”

 It is also of course true that medical pharmacies are affected by supply bottlenecks for medicines just as much as public pharmacies.
 “However, doctors with a medicine chest have the great advantage that they can immediately switch to other available preparations if necessary,” says Hutgrabner.
-In addition, country doctors who know their patients and their needs very well could procure medicines with foresight to a certain extent.
+In addition, country doctors who know their patients and their needs very well might procure medicines with foresight to a certain extent.

 “The doctors in private practice and the population deserve to be taken seriously.
 Enter into a dialogue with us, we will fix the announced dates on this topic,” Wutscher finally appealed to Health Minister Johannes Rauch.